Learning real-time one-counter automata using polynomially many queries: Learning DROCAs

-The requirement for the teacher to return a counter-example $z$ such that \final{the counter-values reached on reading $z$ in the teachers and learners \droca are different} can be removed.
-But in that case, we have to use the equivalence check for \drocas (not necessarily counter-synchronous). {The number of queries needed for learning will then depend on the polynomial bound obtained from ~\cite{droca} on the length of the minimal counter-example that distinguishes two \drocas. } However, including this additional condition allows us to use the equivalence check of counter-synchronous \drocas (see \Cref{countersync}), which is much faster.
-Similarly, the assumption of the teacher returning a minimal counter-example can be removed if we use partial-equivalence queries (see ~\cite{christof, gaetan}).
-A partial-equivalence query takes a \droca and a limit and determines whether the language of the given \droca is equivalent to the target language for all words whose length does not exceed the given limit.
-If they are not, then it returns a word of length less than the limit that distinguishes them. {We will have to use partial-equivalence queries similar to that of Neider and L{\"{o}}ding~\cite{christof} and Bruyère et al.~\cite{gaetan} to ensure that the behaviour of the \droca up to a certain counter-value is learnt correctly. } One can simulate the teacher returning a minimal counter-example in polynomial time by asking partial-equivalence queries starting from limit $0$ and incrementing the limit until the teacher returns a counter-example.
-Similarly, one can replace a partial-equivalence query with an equivalence query that returns a minimal counter-example.
+The requirement for the teacher to return a counter-example $z$ such that \final{the counter values reached on reading $z$ in the teachers and learners "\drocas" are different} can be removed.
+But in that case, we have to use the "equivalence" check for "\drocas" (not necessarily "counter-synchronous"). {The number of queries needed will be polynomial in the length of the minimal counter-example that distinguishes two "\drocas". } Including this additional condition allows the use of the "counter-synchronous" "equivalence" check (see \Cref{countersync}), which is much faster.
+The assumption of the teacher returning a minimal counter-example can be removed if we use "partial-equivalence queries".
+A ""partial-equivalence query"" takes two "\drocas" and a limit as inputs and determines whether the two "\drocas" are "equivalent" for all words whose length does not exceed the limit.
+If they are not, then it returns a distinguishing word whose length is less than the limit.
+Neider and L{\"{o}}ding~\cite{christof} and Bruyère et al.~\cite{gaetan} used "partial-equivalence queries" to learn the behaviour of "\drocas" up to a certain counter value.
+One can simulate the teacher returning a minimal counter-example by a polynomial number of "partial-equivalence queries".
+Similarly, a "partial-equivalence query" can be replaced with an equivalence query that returns a minimal counter-example.

-\subsection{Observation table}
+\subsection{Observation Table}